aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/add-slide-comments/_index.md

 - If comments are not displaying as expected, ensure you're using the latest version of Aspose.Slides and that the comments are properly added to the slide's collection.

-- If you encounter any issues, refer to the official [Aspose.Slides documentation](https://reference.aspose.com/slides/net/) for troubleshooting and solutions.
+- If you encounter any issues, refer to the  [Aspose.Slides documentation](https://reference.aspose.com/slides/net/) for troubleshooting and solutions.

 ## FAQs